Umuzi-org/ACN-syllabus/content/topics/data-science-specific/intro-to-google-colab/_index.md

 title: Google Colab for Data Science
 ---

-You should only need this if you complete the Data Science Bootcamp on your android device.
+You should only need this if you are completing the Data Science Bootcamp on your android device.

 Please go through [this into Google Collab](https://colab.research.google.com/notebooks/intro.ipynb#recent=true)